Common Sense Isn’t Common & Isn’t Enough

-To See a List of Available Episodes, scroll down or click here.
+To See a List of All Available Episodes, scroll down or click here to jump there.

 Too complicated?
 You can also listen by going to each episode’s “Show Page” and clicking on the Play button at the very top.

 What’s a Podcast?

 Podcasts are how I listen to my favorite radio show, NPR’s Science Friday, as well as several other high-quality shows with information I want or need.
 With iTunes on an iPhone or iPad, you can subscribe to any of thousands of shows automatically downloaded to your phone.
 You can listen to shows you really want to hear, rather than what happens to be on the radio when you are on the road needing something to listen to.
 I don’t like brain-rot shows that are interrupted every three minutes by strings of even more brain-damaging commercials; I want to listen to what I really want that makes me smarter, or is at least intelligent entertainment.